xsainteer/HackathonFeatures/README.md

 ## P.S.

-It's just a MVP, made to show ideas and how one can implement them
+It's just a MVP, made to show ideas and how one can implement them (I tried to use Clean Architecture pattern but after second hour i realized it would take days to code it, thus some pieces of code might violate Clean Architecture)